Buying guide

 AI summary

-Buying an apartment in NZ offers affordability and great locations but requires specific due diligence.
-The process is unique, often needing a 20% deposit, though apartments under 50sqm may require more.
+Buying an apartment in NZ offers affordability and prime locations but requires specific due diligence.
+You'll typically need a 20% deposit, though this can be higher for apartments under 50 sqm, which can be harder to finance.

 How to buy an apartment in Aotearoa New Zealand